mingzhe-zhang/mingzhe-zhang.github.io/_pages/all-news.md

 + [2024-07-18] Our paper "Trinity: A General Purpose FHE Accelerator" has been accepted by MICRO 2024!
 Congrats to all collaborators!
 + [2024-05-24] <font color="#FF0000">I will leave IIE, CAS, and join Computing System Lab at Ant Research as the director.</font>
 + [2024-05-06] I will serve as a TPC member of ICCD 2024.
-+ [2024-04-08] One collaborative paper, "Flagger: Cooperative Acceleration for Large-Scale Cross-Silo Federated Learning Aggregation" has been accepted by ISCA 2024!
++ [2024-04-08] One collaborative paper, "Flagger: Cooperative Acceleration for Large-Scale Cross-Silo Federated Learning Aggregation," has been accepted by ISCA 2024!
 Congrats to all collaborators!
 + [2024-02-27] I will serve as the TPC member of NVMSA 2024.
-+ [2024-02-14] One collaborative paper, "Alchemist: A Unified Accelerator Architecture for Cross-Scheme Fully Homomorphic Encryption" has been accepted by DAC 2024!
++ [2024-02-14] One collaborative paper, "Alchemist: A Unified Accelerator Architecture for Cross-Scheme Fully Homomorphic Encryption," has been accepted by DAC 2024!
 Congrats to all collaborators!

 ## 2023